 reqT - Requirements Engineering Tool

-The reqT-lang syntax is a subset of Markdown using bullet lists with indentation and special keywords to express textual requirements models by connecting entities, such as a Feature, with relations, such as has, to attributes, such as Spec, as in the example below:
+The reqT-lang syntax is a small subset of Markdown using bullet lists with indentation and special keywords, to express textual requirements models by connecting entities via relations to attributes, as in this example:

 * Feature: helloWorld has